nghttp2/nghttp2/doc/sources/nghttpx-howto.rst

 exists and serves incoming requests.

-If you want to just reload configuration file without executing new binary, send SIGHUP to nghttpx master process.
+If you want to just reload configuration file without executing new binary, send SIGHUP to nghttpx main process.

 Re-opening log files
 --------------------